TUfischl/newdetkdecomp/README.md

 ### Installing

 First download and install coinor-cbc as explained on their web page.
+E.g., in Ubuntu install the package: `coinor-libclp-dev`, which downloads already all needed packages.

 Compile the programs by running make in the root directory.